-Normally, you should not rely on the network when we are working with it.
+You should not rely on the network when working with it.
 The network is unreliable because an HTTP request or response can fail:

 - The user is offline